sveltejs/sites/sites/svelte.dev/content/blog/2023-06-01-whats-new-in-svelte-june-2023.md

 Lots to cover in this month's newsletter, including a lot of improvements to both Svelte and Kit...

 ## What's new in Svelte
+[Svelte 4.0.0-next.0](https://github.com/sveltejs/svelte/releases), the first pre-release version of Svelte 4.0 is out!
+An explanation of the changes, improvements and goals of this release can be found in [the Releases page on GitHub](https://github.com/sveltejs/svelte/releases/tag/svelte%404.0.0-next.0).
+Check it out to get an early sneak peek of the future of Svelte.
+It also includes a migration guide, for those interested in the minimal amount of breaking changes and deprecations.

+Svelte 3.59.0 is also out, with a ton of new features:
 - Restructuring arrays with the spread operator (`...`) is now handled correctly (**3.59.0**, [#8552](https://github.com/sveltejs/svelte/issues/8552), [#8554](https://github.com/sveltejs/svelte/issues/8554))
 - The new `a11y-autocomplete-valid` warning will now warn if the autocomplete attribute isn't used according to the HTML specification (**3.59.0**, [Examples](https://github.com/evcohen/eslint-plugin-jsx-a11y/blob/d32a27fb64f4127d31e4e76bd08e319cfaf0ba53/docs/rules/autocomplete-valid.md), [#8520](https://github.com/sveltejs/svelte/pull/8520))
 - `fullscreenElement` and `visibilityState` bindings are now available for the `<svelte:document>` element (**3.59.0**, [#8507](https://github.com/sveltejs/svelte/pull/8507))